 During the 1884-1885 winter season, they were joined at 64 Commonwealth by Charles Pierce’s brother-in-law and sister, Gordon L. Goodwin and Julia (Pierce) Goodwin.
 They had lived at 19 Union Park in 1880.
 He was assistant treasurer of the Santa Fe Railroad.
 By the next season, they had moved to the Hotel Brunswick (southeast corner of Boylston and Clarendon).

 The Pierces continued to live at 64 Commonwealth until his death in April of 1889.

 Mary Pierce continued to own 64 Commonwealth and lease it to others.
 On February 2, 1894, she transferred it to her daughter, Elizabeth Pierce.

 By the 1889-1890 winter season, 64 Commonwealth was the home of retired shoe and leather dealer Daniel Harwood and his wife, Sophia (Wardwell) Harwood.
 They also maintained a home in Hingham, which previously had been their primary residence.

 Living with them was Samuel W. Greene, a teller at the Atlantic National Bank, who previously had been a lodger at 249 Berkeley.

-They continued to live at 64 Commonwealth in 1892, joined by Mrs. Abby S. (Bangs) Dennis, the widow of Samuel James Dennis.
+They continued to live at 64 Commonwealth during the 1891-1892 winter season, joined by Abby S. (Bangs) Dennis, the widow of Samuel James Dennis.
 By the 1892-1893 winter season, the Harwoods, Mrs. Dennis, and Samuel Greene had all moved to 381 Commonwealth.

-By the 1892-1893 winter season, 64 Commonwealth was the home of Miss Catharine Jane Chamberlayne.
+In the autumn of 1892, 64 Commonwealth became the home of Miss Catharine Jane Chamberlayne.
 She was the founder and principal of Miss Chamberlayne’s School for Girls, which she operated at 64 Commonwealth.
 She was joined by Miss Mary E. Tappan, who taught in the school and served as assistant principal.
 They lived and operate the school at 64 Commonwealth during the 1895-1896 winter season, but moved thereafter to 253 Commonwealth, where they continued to operate the school.